Late Purple Aster

 Maintenance

 Easy to grow.
 Good in rock gardens.
 No serious insect problems, but good air circulation helps reduce incidence of foliar diseases.
 Prefers the eastern half of Texas.
 Similar to S. oblongifolium that grows more in the western half of Texas.
-Propagation: seed.
+Native habitat: meadows and fields, rocky or sandy open woods, thickets and glade margins.

 Blooms August-December.
 An upright plant that typically grows on slender, hairy stems.
 Oval to oblong leaves are rough-textured, hairy, and clasp the stems.
 Flowers are 1 inch daisy-like asters, with blue to violet rays and yellow centers.
 Flowers appear singly at the end of stems.
 The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.